braden-sanders-stoneage/EmailAgent_AP/README.md

 ## Overview

 This is an intelligent email processing system that automatically fetches, categorizes, and organizes emails from Microsoft Outlook using AI-powered classification.
-The system uses OpenAI's GPT-5 to analyze email content and attachments, then saves them into a structured folder hierarchy organized by business week and category.
+The system uses OpenAI's GPT-5 to analyze email content and attachments, extracts invoice numbers, verifies them against Epicor ERP, and saves everything into a structured folder hierarchy organized by business week and category.

 ## What It Does